RayCui/py-api-streaming/README.md

 To execute, run the following command:

-    python streaming.py [DisplayHeartbeat]
+    python streaming.py [options]

-where DisplayHeartbeat is a flag to determine whether heartbeat will be displayed.
+    options:

-To show heartbeat, replace [DisplayHeartbeat] with "showhb"
+    -b (or --displayHeartBeat):    A flag to determine whether HeartBeat will be displayed

 ### Sample Output